 “ Creator mode is our first step in creating a dedicated experience and toolset for our creator community.
 In addition to an optimized Profile experience, we’ll also give creators who opt into creator mode exclusive access to content tips and tailored best practices.
 We’re ramping creator mode to all members globally over the coming month, and will continue to find new ways to enhance creators’ experience on LinkedIn.
 We look forward to seeing how you’re able to incorporate creator mode in the content you share.”

 How do you know if you’ve got ‘creator mode’?

-This page will tell you whether or not you have the new feature.
-I would advise checking daily as updates will be happening every day.
+Head over to LinkedIn’s Creater Mode home page which will tell you whether or not you have the new feature.
+Check daily as updates will be happening every day.